ansh3939/Estimate-AI/README.md

 ## 🚀 Deployment

-The platform is optimized for Replit Deployments with:
+The platform is optimized for cloud deployment with:
 - Automatic SSL certificates
 - Global CDN distribution
 - Health monitoring